roopinissk/roopinissk.github.io/blog/content/post/cellphone.md

 The function of the ligand can vary.
 It can be activators, inhibitors, signalling receptor, and neurotransmitters.

 CellPhoneDB is a repository of ligand-receptor interacting pairs.
-Through this repo, computaional approach to identify biologically relevant ligand-receptor interaction.
+Through this repo, a computaional approach to identify biologically relevant ligand-receptor interaction can be done.

 This tool provides
 1. expression analysis